multycloud/multy-docs/docs/introduction.md

 # Introduction

-Multy is a platform that makes it easy to deploy the same infrastructure configuration on different clouds.
+Multy is an open-source tool that makes it easy to deploy the same infrastructure configuration on different clouds.

 While tools such as [Terraform](https://www.terraform.io) are great for allowing users to deploy any resource in any cloud, they require infrastructure teams to know all the necessary providers inside-out.